Arimorris/pitcher_injuries/README.md

 Testing	|  63%    |61% |63% |64% |64% |
 AUC	| N/A	  |N/A |N/A |68% |68% |

-See Random Forest Confusion Matrices Below for Overall Model Accuracy (Both matrices correctly predicted 'non-injured' results - the first matrix without SMOTE and the second with SMOTE applied).
+<h6>See Random Forest Confusion Matrices Below for Overall Model Accuracy</h6>

+*Both matrices correctly predicted 'non-injured' results - the first matrix without SMOTE and the second with SMOTE applied.*

 ![header](final_project_files/img8.png)